-- 1.2.1 The assessment policy and procedures apply to all undergraduate or taught postgraduate assessments at Goldsmiths that contribute to an award or to the award of credit. - 1.2.2 The purpose of the policy is to set out the expected practices in the development, completion and marking of assessments. - 1.2.3 It enables Goldsmiths to ensure that the academic standards of its awards meet the requirements of the relevant national qualifications' frameworks. - 1.2.4 The policy aligns with the Goldsmiths Regulations, and its other associated policies, procedures and guidance. - 1.2.5 It applies equally to all taught programmes irrespective of their level.
-Where procedures differ between levels those exceptions are noted.
+- 1.2.1 The assessment policy and procedures apply to all undergraduate and taught postgraduate assessments at Goldsmiths that contribute to an award or to the award of credit. - 1.2.2 The purpose of the policy is to set out the expected practices in the development, completion and marking of assessments. - 1.2.3 It enables Goldsmiths to ensure that the academic standards of its awards meet the requirements of the relevant national qualifications' frameworks and to meet the ongoing conditions of registration with the Office for Students (OfS). - 1.2.4 The policy aligns with the Goldsmiths Regulations, and its other associated policies, procedures and guidance. - 1.2.5 It applies equally to all taught programmes irrespective of their level.
+Where procedures differ between levels those exceptions are noted. - 1.2.6 The College has an Education Strategy.
+That strategy will set the College's approach to assessment at Goldsmiths in respect of students' academic learning experience.
+The provisions for assessments set out in this Policy set the expectations to be followed when assessments are set, marked and moderated.